BLACK HISTORY

 The Tuskegee Airmen

-Poster Text: Before the Air Force shattered the sound barrier, these airmen shattered the race barrier.
+Poster Text (poster no longer available): Before the Air Force shattered the sound barrier, these airmen shattered the race barrier.

 This distinguished group of black combat pilots trained at a segregated base in Tuskegee, Alabama.
 The Tuskegee Airmen flew more than 15,000 sorties in World War II, providing fighter escort to bombing missions over strategic targets in Europe.
 They never lost an escorted bomber to enemy fighers - an unsurpassed combat claim - and took home more than 150 Distinguished Flying Cross medals.